trtcrd/SLIM/README.md

 Such wildcards are generated from the compressed libraries fastq files (tar.gz) and by the tag-to-sample file.
 **Users cannot type on their own wildcards in the file names of modules**.
 Instead, the application has an autocompletion feature and will make wildcards suggestions for the user to select within the GUI.

-However, when uploading demultiplexed libraries (each fastq correspond to a single sample), the demultiplexing step is not needed and in substitution we need to create this wildcard pattern to proceed throughout the different processing steps.
-To do so, we have created the module [wildcard-creator](https://github.com/adriantich/SLIM/blob/master/man/sections/wildcard_creator.md).
+However, when uploading demultiplexed libraries (each FASTQ corresponds to a single sample), the demultiplexing step is not needed.
+Instead, create a wildcard pattern to pass groups of files through the different processing steps.
+To do so, use the module [wildcard-creator](man/sections/wildcard_creator.md).

 To point to a set of samples (all samples from the tag-to-sample, or all the samples from the library_1 for instance), there will be a '*', and the application adds the processing step as a suffix incrementaly:
 - all samples from the tag-to-sample file that have been demultiplexed: 'tag_to_sample*_fwd.fastq' and 'tag_to_sample*_rev.fastq'